vinecopulib/pyvinecopulib/README.md

 ## Prerequisites

+* CMake >= 3.2
+* Eigen3
+* Boost >= 1.56 (1.58 on windows)

 **On Unix (Linux, OS X)**

 * A compiler with C++11 support
-* CMake >= 2.8.12

 **On Windows**

 * Visual Studio 2015 (required for all Python versions, see notes below)
-* CMake >= 3.1

 ## Installation

 Just clone this repository and pip install.
-Note the `--recursive` option which is needed for the pybind11 submodule:
+Note the `--recursive` option which is needed for the pybind11, vinecopulib and wdm submodules:

 ```bash
 git clone --recursive https://github.com/vinecopulib/pyvinecopulib.git